BF.RESERVE key error_rate capacity [EXPANSION expansion] [NONSCALING]

 - 0.01% error rate requires 14 hash functions and 20.16 bits per item.

-expansion.
-If the number of elements to be stored in the filter is unknown, we recommend that you use an
+If the number of elements to be stored in the filter is unknown, you use an

-expansionof 2 or more to reduce the number of sub-filters.
-Otherwise, we recommend that you use an
+2 or more to reduce the number of sub-filters.

-expansionof 1 to reduce memory consumption.
-The default expansion value is 2.
+1 to reduce memory consumption.
+The default value is

 redis> BF.RESERVE bf 0.01 1000 OK